reworkhow/JWAS.jl/docs/src/manual/workflow.md

 - link to documentation for [`set_covariate`](@ref)

 ---
-On line 1, the effect `x1` is defined to be a covariate rather than class effect.
+On line 1, the effect `x1` is defined to be a covariate (a quantitative variable) rather than a factor (a categorical variable).

 ## Step 5: Set Random or Fixed Effects
 ```julia